The following article is a slight edit of an older one. After I wrote it, I updated my beliefs some ;-) and the result is the above video.

-We empower whatever we fight against… especially if the enemy is intangible, such as “limiting beliefs”, which can multiply based on our rich imagination, and our continued attention on “clearing” them.
+We empower whatever we fight against… especially if the enemy is intangible, such as “limiting beliefs”, which has the danger of multiplying based on our rich imagination, and our continued attention on “clearing” them.

-A second limiting structure is an unstable schedule.
-It’s like being blown about by the wind, here and there, unpredictably, by external demands as well as by internal whims.
+A common limiting structure is an unstable schedule.
+It’s like being blown about by the wind, here and there, by external demands as well as by internal whims.

 External demands are the requests and opportunities by other people.
 Be careful which ones you say Yes to, as it can constrain your ability to self-generate structure in your life that fits you best.